A CMOS-compatible Ising Machine with Bistable Nodes: Design of the CMOS IC Ising Machines

+As already discussed before, existing physical Ising machine have different strengths and weaknesses.
+The room-sized machines are vehicles for continued scientific exploration of the underlying principles.
+It is particularly useful to show the difference between ideal theoretical capabilities and what can be achieved in practice.
+For instance, according to quantum adiabatic theory, the system's Hamiltonian needs to be changed sufficiently slowly to guarantee that the system stays in ground state.
+Operated as such, the quantum annealer predictably provides sub-optimal solutions, as we will show later.

+The question then becomes: can we build better (smaller, less power-intensive) physical Ising machines.
+And the answer is: yes, with electronics.
+In digital designs, electronic devices are often thought of as no more than the building blocks of functional units.
+But their behavior is also subject to physical laws that can be leveraged to perform nature-based computation.
+As it turns out, practical physical Ising machines can be built out of common devices such as capacitors and resistors.
+We start with one such simple design to show the working principle.
+Of course, this design is not yet a high-performance system.
+But as we will show later, with a proper architecture and careful design of key elements, a physical Ising machine built out of electronics is much more compelling than existing proposals.
+Additionally, it can be fabricated entirely in a CMOS process.

-\textbf{Intuition:} We start with a simple intuitive foundation.
-In the Ising model, when two nodes (say, $i$, and $j$) are strongly and positively coupled (\ie $J_{ij}$ is large and positive) their spins are likely to be parallel ($\sigma_i = \sigma_j$).
+\textbf{Intuition:} In the Ising model, when two nodes (say, $i$, and $j$) are strongly and positively coupled (\ie $J_{ij}$ is large and positive), their spins are likely to be parallel ($\sigma_i = \sigma_j$).
 In this way, the term $-J_{ij}\sigma_i\sigma_j$ will contribute to lowering the energy.
 Conversely, a strong negative coupling ($J_{ij}$ is large and negative) will likely lead to anti-parallel spins ($\sigma_i = -\sigma_j$).
-Finally, weak coupling ($J_{ij}$ is small) suggests that the two spins are more likely to be independent.
+Finally, weak coupling ($ |J_{ij}|$ is small) suggests that the two spins are more likely to be independent.